What are jackfruit and all you need to know about cooking with it

 A great substitute for chunky meaty meals

-The big, fleshy jackfruit bulbs make absolutely fantastic meat substitutes for meals that usually contain big chunks of meat.
 Treat your jackfruit in the same way you would meat – ensure it’s well coated with seasonings and marinades so that the flavours can be absorbed into the heart of the flesh.
-Use the bulbs in this way for curries, stews, casseroles, pies and more.

 Nutritional Info

-Although jackfruit shares the same texture as meat, its protein content is significantly less.
-Unlike meat substitutes that you can often buy in the frozen section of the supermarket, it has not been specifically formulated to provide the same sort of protein intake as meat gives you.
+Unlike meat substitutes that you can often buy in the frozen section of the supermarket, it has not been specifically formulated to provide the same protein intake as meat gives you.

 Therefore it’s important to ensure you’re planning healthy, balanced vegetarian and vegan meals.
-It’s not all doom and gloom though, as jackfruit still contains more than 3g of protein per cap – much more than the <1g of other fruits such as apples and mangoes.
+It’s not all doom and gloom, though, as jackfruit still contains more than 3g of protein per cap – much more than the <1g of other fruits such as apples and mangoes.

-Don’t let the protein content stop you from piling your plate high with delicious pulled jackfruit though!
+Don’t let the protein content stop you from piling your plate high with delicious pulled jackfruit, though!
 What it lacks in protein, jackfruit makes up for in nutrients.

 It actually contains some of almost every vitamin and mineral that you need to function, as well as providing a great source of fibre.